saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

    f.
 In the new VS Code window of the newly created app from steps a-f above, navigate to the **Teams Toolkit** icon on the left hand side of the screen.

    **Note:** steps g-i should be for completed for a user's environment that does not have admin access to the Microsoft Teams Admin Center and/or for Learner's using the provided lab environment.
-  For Learners with their own environments, perform steps j-m instead.

    g.
 Under the **Accounts** section, click **Sign in to Microsoft 365**.
 A new window in your browser will open.
 Login using the credentials provided.

    h.
 Navigate back to the VS Code page of your app.
 You should now see a green check mark by the words **Custom App Upload Enabled** under **Accounts.

    i.
 Under the **Accounts** section, click **Sign in to Azure**.
 Click **OK** on every pop up window.
 A new window in your browser will open.
 Login using the credentials provided.

-   For users who have an M365 tenant license with admin access to the Microsoft Teams Admin Center, please perform the following steps instead of steps g-i above:

-   j.
-Sign into https://admin.teams.microsoft.com with your admin credentials.

-   k.
-Go to **Teams apps** on the sidebar, and then select **Setup policies**.

-   l.
-Select the **Global (Org-wide default)** policy, and then turn on the **Upload custom apps** toggle.

-   m.
-Scroll down and select the **Save** button to save your changes.
-Your tenant will now allow custom app sideloading.

 4. Navigate to **src/prompts/chat/skprompt.txt** in the VS Code window of your app.
 Delete any text in the file and paste the following:
  "The following is a conversation with an AI assistant, who is an expert on answering questions over the given context.